JothikaKumar2501/Scam-FraudResolutionFabric/datasets/questions.md

 * "Did you notice any unusual staff activity or communication?" (for customers)

 ### Business Email Compromise (RUL-BEC008)
 * "Did you receive any requests to change vendor payment details via email?"
-(ANZ)
+(XYZ)
-* "Did you verify the new bank details directly with the vendor using a phone number from a previous ANZ invoice or their official website?"
-(ANZ secure verification)
+* "Did you verify the new bank details directly with the vendor using a phone number from a previous XYZ invoice or their official website?"
+(XYZ secure verification)
 * "Is the payment amount or recipient consistent with your usual pattern for this vendor?"
-(ANZ)
+(XYZ)
 * "Was the vendor name or email slightly different (e.g., abbreviation or small change)?"
-(ANZ)
+(XYZ)
 * "Did you receive duplicate invoices or a follow-up asking to ‘redirect’ the payment?"
-(ANZ)
+(XYZ)